xxoo/jsex/readme.md

 * `0` and `-0` are different in jsex
 * Deserialized Object (from `parseJsex`) has a `null` prototype.
 Which means it is safe to use any key name. except `__proto__`.
 * `toJsex` use `valueOf` rather then `toJSON` to serialize custom data types
 * You can choose whether or not sorting the keys with the 2nd argument of `toJsex`.
-It makes sence in some particular cases. eg: Comparing data structure.
+It makes sense in some particular cases. eg: Comparing data structure.
 * By default jsex doesn't use JSON style string escaping.
 You can change this behavior with the 3rd argument of `toJsex`.
-It makes sence if the data you're serializing doesn't contain extended types.
+It makes sense if the data you're serializing doesn't contain extended types.

 ## When should I use jsex?